danbev/learning-ai/notes/flash-attention.md

 }
 ```

-### Reduce GPU memory I/O
+### Recomputation (backward pass)
 Another things is that is done is that the attention matrix is not stored during
+the forward pass, that is the values that would be used for calculating the
-the forward pass so that it can be used in the backward pass.
-Instead it is
+gradients so that they can be used in the backward pass.
+Instead the attention
-recomputed.
+S = QKᵀ is recomputed during the backward pass.
+But the softmax normalization
+from the forward pass is stored in HBMs and used in the backward pass so it
+does not have to be recomputed.
+"Computation is cheap, and memory reading and
+writing is expensive.".
+So Flash Attention actual performs more operations,
+FLOPS than standard attention but it is faster because it does not have to
+read and write to memory as much.